UweKrause/sqliv/README.md

 around the relation between the input and how it will affect the SQl query executed.
 Therefore, I want to help learners and myself with this tool that will visualize this.

+Demo instance (sometimes ahead of pushed commits!) is running at https://uwekrau.se/sqliv

 Feedback/Ideas/Improvement are welcome as GitHub issues.

 # React + TypeScript + Vite